Last updated on April 16th, 2023 at 10:16 am

 That's easy, just leave out the Adobo sauce.
 There is no other spicy element in this chili sin carne.

 So, the fungi is not your friend.
 That's OK.
-If you cannot do mushrooms or honestly can't face the chopping, add 1 cup of TVP (textured vegetable protein) to the pot instead of shrooms.
+If you cannot do mushrooms or honestly can't face the chopping, soak 1 cup of TVP (textured vegetable protein) in hot water (or better yet, a stock) for 10 minutes and add it to the pot instead of shrooms.
 It's easy, delicious and chop-free.

 Equipment